LEARNING GUIDE FOR:

 FUN FACT: Chavez also practiced meditation and yoga.
 Visitors to Cesar's office would sometimes find him standing on his head in a yoga position.

 1. What does respect mean?
 Suggested Response: One definition is "esteem for or a sense of the worth or excellence of a person."
-Teachers can guide the discussion towards the idea that there are two different parts of the concept of respect.
+Teachers can guide the discussion toward the idea that there are two different parts of the concept of respect.
 The first is the equivalent of "deserving of moral consideration."
 It is the basic respect to which people have a right just because they are alive.
 For example, everyone has the right to bodily integrity – the right to be free from assault or injury.
 They have the right to freedom of movement, within certain limits.
 In the U.S. citizens have additional basic rights, such as "life, liberty and the pursuit of happiness."
 Other rights granted to citizens, just because they are deserving of moral consideration, are in the Bill of Rights: freedom of speech, freedom of association, freedom from unreasonable search and seizure, etc. Noncitizens also have some rights under the Constitution, such as equal protection of the laws.

 3. What does an oppressed group have to do to gain respect?
 Suggested Response: There is no one way.
 Gandhi and the Indians used nonviolent mass action to gain independence from the British Empire.
 The U.S. Civil Rights movement used many of the tactics developed by Gandhi.
 Cesar Chavez employed strikes, picket lines, and enlisted people all over the country to boycott table grapes.
 Speaking out and using a hash tag can also work, as is happening with the #metoo movement.